wjch-krl/browsermob-proxy/README.md

 ### Command-line Arguments

  - -port \<port\>
-  - Port on which the API listens.
+   Port on which the API listens.
 Default value is 8080.
  - -address <address>
-  - Address to which the API is bound.
+   Address to which the API is bound.
 Default value is 0.0.0.0.
  - -proxyPortRange \<from\>-\<to\>
-  - Range of ports reserved for proxies.
+   Range of ports reserved for proxies.
 Only applies if *port* parameter is not supplied in the POST request.
 Default values are \<port\>+1 to \<port\>+500+1.
  - -ttl \<seconds\>
-  - Proxy will be automatically deleted after a specified time period.
+   Proxy will be automatically deleted after a specified time period.
 Off by default.
+ - -chainProxy \<IP>:\<Port>
+    Address of proxy that browsermod will connect to (proxy chaining)

 ### Embedded Mode